Daespinoza/Codigos-de-Bolsillo/ICPC-2019-Latin-American-Reginal-Contest/November8th-9th.md

 Your task is to optimize SPAM is such a way that no client receives the same message multiple times.
 As a first step, your boss wants to know the number of messages sent before and after your improvements.
 In the above example, just two messages should be sent to client emails after your work is done.

 ## Input
 The first line contains two integers N and L (2 ≤ N ≤ 2000, 1 ≤ L ≤ min(N -1, 1000)), representing respectively the number of addresses in the system, and the number of addresses that are mailing lists.
 Addresses are identified by distinct integers from 1 to N. Addresses from 1 to L are mailing lists, while the rest are client emails.
-For i = 1,2,...,L, the i-th of the next L lines describes mailing list i with an integer K (1 ≤ K < N) followed by K different integers M1, M2, ..., (M)k (1 ≤ (M)i ≤ N for i = 1,2, ..., K), indicating that the mailing list contains the K addresses M1, M2, ..., (M)k.
+For i = 1,2,...,L, the i-th of the next L lines describes mailing list i with an integer K (1 ≤ K < N) followed by K different integers $$M^1, M^2, ..., M^k (1 ≤ M^i ≤ N for i = 1,2, ..., K)$$, indicating that the mailing list contains the K addresses $$M^1, M^2, ..., M^k$$.
 Each client address appears in at least one mainling list.

 ## Output
 Output a single line with two integers B and A indicating respectively the number of messages sent to client emails before and after your improvements, if a message is sent to mailing list 1.
-Because these numbers can be very large, output the remainder of dividing them by $$10^9$$ + 7.
+Because these numbers can be very large, output the remainder of dividing them by $$10^9 + 7$$.

 <table>
   <thead>